“Your job is to know your destiny, and then give yourself to it with all your heart.”

 Buddha is not a common name, but a state of consciousness of the Highest Wisdom.
 Literally means “cognized”, “enlightened.”
 Buddha learned that life is a continuous series of births and deaths and is suffering, but you can free yourself from this burden.
 By his own example, the Teacher showed how to stop the wheel of rebirth, professing the Middle Way – to consciously abandon extremes: desires, passions on the one hand, and self-torture on the other.
 Having reached a state of peace, without desires and attachments to the material world, one can open eternal life – nirvana.

 The sculpture of Buddha is more than plastic, it is reverence for the spiritual Teacher, an expression of aspiration and following his path.
 Traditionally, Indian Buddha sculpture is depicted with canonical gestures that convey the highest meaning in the image.
 For example, stopping fear, joining the spiritual world, driving out evil, opening the heart, and others.

-A sculpture of Buddha, buy better from an author who deeply studies the traditions of the image of the Buddha and embodies the sacred image with all responsibility and understanding of the essence of the teachings.
+It is better to order a sculpture from an author who deeply studies the traditions of the image of the Buddha and embodies the sacred image with all responsibility and understanding of the essence of the teaching.

 According to the Buddha’s teachings, a person comes into this life to realize the illusory nature of the material world and through concentration, meditation, tireless self-discovery to achieve enlightenment, to find out the true essence of life.